Ranked choice voting in Maine a go for presidential election

 “As we have already printed the ballots, due to the federal deadlines we must meet to provide ballots for overseas and military voters, this decision comes as a great relief and avoids the complications, confusion and expense that would have arisen from reprinting and reissuing ballots,” said Secretary of State Matthew Dunlap.

 Under the voting system, voters are allowed to rank all candidates on the ballot.
 If no one wins a majority of first-place votes, then there are additional tabulations, aided by computers, in which last-place finishers are eliminated and votes reallocated based on those supporters’ second-place choices.
-The tabulations could delay results by a week.
+Transporting the ballots to Augusta for additional tabulations delays results for about a week.

 In Maine, the presidential ballot will feature five names, including Republican President Donald Trump and Democratic challenger Joe Biden.
 Ranked voting will also be used in U.S. House races and the closely watched U.S. Senate race between Republican incumbent Susan Collins and Democrat Sara Gideon, the Maine House speaker.